IP communication over VPN connection between two FRITZ!Box networks not possible

 Although the VPN connection between two FRITZ!Boxes is established, computers and other devices in the network of one of the FRITZ!Boxes cannot access shared files and printers or other services in the network of the other FRITZ!Box.
 Devices in the remote network do not respond to pings.

 Simply proceed as described below.
 After each measure, check whether the problem is solved.

 Note:All instructions on configuration and settings given in this guide refer to the latest FRITZ!OS for the FRITZ!Box.

 If static IP routes are set up in the FRITZ!Boxes that point to the IP network of the other FRITZ!Box, reliable VPN communication is not possible.

-Delete all such static IP routes in both FRITZ!Boxes:
+Delete such static IP routes in both of the FRITZ!Boxes:

 - Click "Home Network" in the FRITZ!Box user interface.